 In MindNode added images are displayed above the node title.
 Images are stored directly in the MindNode document.
 MindNode accepts all formats compatible with your operating system and imports them as PNGs.

 To add an image select a node and open the Image tab.
 From the Stickers tab you can add one of our included Stickers and from the Photos tab a image that is included in your Photos library.
+You can also search for the right sticker via the search bar.
 Stickers can be tinted to match node color.
 Toggle the selection at the bottom of your screen.
 To resize an image double tapit.
-Left and right of it will now be round handles.
+Left and right of it will now be round knobs.
 Holding and dragging resizes the image.
 You can have nodes that only contain images.

 When planning projects a mind map will often contain both ideas and tasks related to the goal.
 To differentiate between node items that require an action and those that do not, MindNode lets you assign a task to a node.
 These tasks can be checked off as you complete a task.